hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Summary

-I﻿n this blog post, I introduced and discussed Kasten K10 and HPE CSI driver for K8s.
-Using the volume snapshot capability in HPE CSI driver for K8s, I demonstrated how to use Kasten K10 to backup the persistent volume of a sample MySQL database deployed in the cluster, and how to restore databasae using the created backup.
-K﻿asten K10 provides a powerful and intuitive interface that enables you to easily backup and restore  the stateful applications running in the cluster.
-It can significantly simplify the process and enhance the robustness of data management in a K8s cluster.
+In this blog post, I explored the functionalities of Kasten K10 and HPE CSI driver for K8s.
+Using the volume snapshot capability in HPE CSI driver for K8s, I demonstrated how to use Kasten K10 to backup the persistent volume of a sample MySQL database deployed in the cluster in HPE GreenLake for Private Cloud Enterprise.
+I then illustrated how to restore database from the backup.
+Kasten K10, with its user-friendly and intuitive interface, simplifies the backup and recovery of stateful applications running in the cluster.
+It simplifies the backup/restore process and enhances the efficiency and reliability of data management in a K8s cluster.

 You can keep coming back to the [HPE Developer blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.